Aged Care Employee Day – August 7, 2026

 Aged Care Employee Day FAQs

-How much do aged care workers get paid in Australia?
+How many aged care employees are there in Australia?

 How to Observe Aged Care Employee Day